-Sundance Wyoming is nestled in the valley of the Bearlodge Mountains in Northeastern Wyoming on the Wyoming side of the Black Hills.
-History and folklore abounds in the streets that were made for Freight wagons and teams of horses, the Sundance Kid did his only jail time here and you can relive the history in on our Free Museum.
+Sundance Wyoming is nestled in the valley of the Bearlodge Mountains in Northeastern Wyoming on the western edge of the Black Hills.
+History and folklore abounds in the streets that were made for freight wagons and teams of horses, the Sundance Kid did his only jail time here and you can relive the history in our Free museum, located in the courthouse basement.

-Visit our small town hospitality.
-There are no lines to stand in for restaurants, motels, groceries, or convenience stores.
-Sundance is a central location in the great Black Hills, which makes this a great hub for your visit In the Black Hills area.
-We are just a short distance from Devils Tower, from Aladdin, Wyoming with its 1880 stage stop and 115 year old general store, Spearfish Canyon, Crazy Horse, and Mount Rushmore.
-Don’t go to the larger cities; come and stay in Sundance and relax on your vacation.
+You will experience small town hospitality.
+There are no lines to stand in for shopping, dining, getting fuel, or picking up groceries.
+Sundance is a central location which makes it a great hub for your visit In the Black Hills area.
+We are just a short distance from Devils Tower, from Aladdin, Wyoming with its 1880 stage stop and 115 year old general store, Vore Buffalo Jump, Keyhole Recreational Park & Reservoir, Spearfish Canyon, Crazy Horse, and Mount Rushmore.
+Stay in Sundance for a real treat on your vacation!

 Rainfall in the area averages 9" while snowfall averages 77" per year.
 Average January temperatures hold near 20°F while July's temps will average around 72°F.